Vainqueur the Dragon, great calamity of his age, stirred as he awakened from his sleep.

 Vainqueur suddenly blinked in realization, and so did the manling who just realized he had woken up a dragon.

 “A thief!”
-Moved to action by a flash of fury, Vainqueur roared and attempted to crush the manling with his upper arm, the terrified rogue jumping with the rapier to the side before he could make a dash to the exit.
+Moved to action by a flash of fury, Vainqueur roared and attempted to crush the manling with his upper arm, the terrified rogue jumping to the side with the rapier before he could make a dash to the exit.
 Vainqueur kept attempting to stomp the manling like a fruit, but the cloaked one had good reflexes.

 No matter, the cave was too small, and the exit on the other side.
 The dragon quickly cornered the robber, trapping him between a wall and himself.
 The manling held the rapier as a desperate weapon, but only the threat of melting his treasure prevented Vainqueur from burning that treacherous animal to cinders.